Polovinkin/dino-systems-test/README.md

 | 38210 | Olga	| 6.56 |
 | 50480	| Undefined	| 6.52 |

-I didn't understand how to make daily distribution, because all of the events in *call_logs* happened on the same day in span of something like 4 minutes 2019-03-07 17:36:52 to 2019-03-07 17:44:03..
+Finally, I didn't really understand how to make daily distribution, because all of the events in *call_logs* happened on the same day in span of something like 4 minutes 2019-03-07 17:36:52 to 2019-03-07 17:44:03..
 I double checked amount of rows for errors, but either way there are 999 rows with that information overall.